Home » How To Clean Your Bathroom Quickly and Effectively

 Q: My faucet drips a small stream of water, and I am tired of wiping it up each time I wash my hands or do dishes.
 What is causing this drip?
 Can I fix it myself?

-A: You may just need to replace your aerator, which fits over the end of your faucet and controls the flow of water from your faucet spout.
-The most common cause for a dripping faucet is a worn-out or broken aerator.
+A: You may need to replace your aerator, which fits over the end of your faucet and controls water flow from your faucet spout.
+A worn-out or broken aerator is the most common cause of a dripping faucet.

 Conclusion